miradnan/laravel-model-caching/README.md

 $ composer require miradnan/laravel-model-caching
 ```

-Each model that will accept query-by-query caching will have to use the `Rennokki\QueryCache\Traits\QueryCacheable` trait.
+Each model that will accept query-by-query caching will have to use the `miradnan\QueryCache\Traits\QueryCacheable` trait.

 ```php
 use miradnan\QueryCache\Traits\QueryCacheable;